marcusparsons/ExtraMath.js/README.md

 ***

 ##License
-ExtraMath.js is licensed under the [GNU GPL v3 license](http://www.gnu.org/licenses/gpl.txt)
+ExtraMath.js is licensed under the [GNU GPL v3 license](http://www.gnu.org/licenses/gpl.txt) which means that it is **open source** and free to distribute and use for personal or commercial usage! :)

 ***